LDAPAccountManager/lam/lam/docs/README.schema.txt

   1. Unix accounts (modules posixAccount/shadowAccount/posixGroup)

   Schema: nis.schema
-  Source: part of OpenLDAP installation
+  Source: Part of OpenLDAP installation

   Suse Linux: Do not use the rfc2307bis.schema but nis.schema instead.